Wiki · Law · Last reviewed June 23, 2026

 Federal AI policy is not only about regulating private labs.
 It is also about making the government itself a major AI user and buyer.

-OMB Memorandum M-25-21, issued April 3, 2025, replaced OMB M-24-10 and directed agencies to accelerate federal AI use while maintaining safeguards for civil rights, civil liberties, and privacy.
-It kept the language of public trust, but moved the posture toward adoption, innovation, and agency service delivery.
+OMB Memorandum M-25-21, issued April 3, 2025, replaced OMB M-24-10 and directed agencies to accelerate federal AI use while maintaining safeguards for privacy, civil rights, civil liberties, and unlawful-discrimination risks.
+It kept Chief AI Officers and high-impact AI safeguards, but moved the posture toward adoption, innovation, delegated risk acceptance, and agency service delivery.

 OMB Memorandum M-25-22, also issued April 3, 2025, addressed acquisition.
 It told agencies to buy AI in ways that support effective public services, cross-functional engagement, performance tracking, risk management, competition, interoperability, and clear requirements for vendors.

 This makes procurement one of the most important hidden levers in U.S. AI policy.
-Federal contracts can shape what vendors document, what safeguards they offer, how models are evaluated, whether agencies can switch providers, and whether AI systems become embedded in public administration before democratic oversight catches up.
+Federal contracts can shape what vendors document, what safeguards they offer, how models are evaluated, whether agencies can switch providers, what audit rights the public retains, and whether AI systems become embedded in public administration before democratic oversight catches up.

 Safety, Standards, and CAISI